Merovius/srvfb/README.md

 ssh root@10.11.99.1 ./srvfb -device /dev/fb0 -listen :1234
 ```

-If you then open `http://10.11.99.1:1234/video` in your browser (only Chrome
+If you then open `http://10.11.99.1:1234/` in your browser (only Chrome is
-is tested) you should see the stream from your reMarkable.
-To use proxy-mode,
+tested) you should see the stream from your reMarkable.
+To use proxy-mode, run
-run (in a separate terminal)
+(in a separate terminal)

 ```
 go build github.com/Merovius/srvfb
-./srvfb -listen localhost:1234 -proxy 10.11.99.1
+./srvfb -listen localhost:1234 -proxy 10.11.99.1:1234
 ```

-and open `http://localhost:1234/video` in your browser.
+and open `http://localhost:1234/` in your browser.

+Once you can see the reMarkable screen in your browser (via proxy or not),
+clicking on the image should rotate it by 90°.

 This repository also contains systemd unit files to run `srvfb` automatically
 (using socket activation).
 For security reasons, it only listens on the USB